sgrad20Delft/inference/vision/general/Readme.md

 - model_type.
 The type of model to test.
 Possible choices are ["pytorch", "onnx", "huggingface"].
 - scenario.
 The scenario to run the test in.
 Possible choices are ["SingleStream", "Offline"].
 - preprocess_fn_file.
 Path to a file with a custom preprocessing function (optional)
+- flops.
+Number of floating point operations
+- task_type.
+Type of computer vision task
+- model-architecture.
+Type of model to be installed

 Example: